For nearly a century, Cegos has been training and supporting individuals and organisations to meet their development challenges.

 Cegos begins operating out of China.

 The Group expands internationally through additional locations in Germany, the UK and Switzerland.

 Following a series of training-within-industry programmes carried out at construction workshops in Charleroi and a session organised for Peugeot in Sochaux, eastern France, the first training courses is provided.
 The topics covered are management-control techniques and sales management.

-Émile Rimailho’s paper “A uniform method for calculating cost price” was published with a preface written by Auguste Detœuf (founder of Alstom and a former chairman of Cegos).
-Overwhelmed by high demand, Cegos developed a consultancy service, becoming an advisor to companies.
+Émile Rimailho’s paper “A uniform method for calculating cost price” is published with a preface written by Auguste Detœuf (founder of Alstom and a former chairman of Cegos).
+Overwhelmed by high demand, Cegos develops a consultancy service, becoming an advisor to companies.